 More of My Favorite Food Books:

-In addition to The Omnivore’s Dilemma, which I talked about above in #8, here are a couple more books I love about food.
+In addition to The Omnivore’s Dilemma, which I mentioned in #8, here are a couple more books about food that I love.

 (The first links are for Amazon, while the second ones are for IndieBound.
-Both are affiliate links, which means if you buy anything through them, it helps me earn a commission at no additional cost to you.)
+Both are affiliate links, which means if you buy anything through them, I may earn a commission at no additional cost to you.)

 - In Defense of Food, by Michael Pollan.
 If The Omnivore’s Dilemma is Pollan’s all-around look at the food industry, this is more of a deep-dive into the more nutritional side.
 (On IndieBound here.)